eulerlab/open-visual-stimulator/printed_parts/readme.md

-## OpenSCAD and STL files for 3D printed parts
+## 3D printed parts

-Files for fish "cinema" and various optomechanical components.
+OpenSCAD and STL files for fish "cinema" and various optomechanical components.